dhil/ocaml-multicont/README.md

   | [[|true; false|]; [|true; false|]; [|false; false|]; [|false; false|]] -> ()
   | _ -> assert false
-(* We have four arrays, but only two of them are distinct (both structurally and nominally).
+(* We have four arrays, but only two of them are distinct (both structurally and referentially).
 What about vectors of length 3? *) let _ = match Effect.Deep.match_with init_vec 3 htwice with
   | [[|true; false; false|] ; [|true; false; false|] ; [|true; false; false|] ; [|true; false; false|];